Generic Name: dichlorphenamide (DYE klor FEN a mide)

 In addition to the above, you should not use Daranide if you have an electrolyte imbalance (such as acidosis or low levels of potassium or sodium in your blood).

-To make sure dichlorphenamide is safe for you, tell your doctor if you have:
+To make sure Daranide is safe for you, tell your doctor if you have:

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether dichlorphenamide passes into breast milk or if it could affect the nursing baby.
+It is not known whether Daranide passes into breast milk or if it could affect the nursing baby.
 Tell your doctor if you are breast-feeding.

 Follow all directions on your prescription label.
 Your doctor may occasionally change your dose.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

-While using dichlorphenamide, you may need frequent blood tests.
-This will help your doctor determine how long to treat you with dichlorphenamide.
+While using Daranide, you may need frequent blood tests.
+This will help your doctor determine how long to treat you with this medicine.

 Call your doctor at once if you have accidental falls while taking Keveyis.
 Your dose may need to be changed.